acch/XML-to-bootstrap/README.md

 ### Sidebar

-...TBD... explain that sidebar appears if there are elements (typically h2-h6) with `id` attribute.
+XML-to-bootstrap can automatically generate a navigation sidebar for your pages.
+This happens if you equip your elements (typically headings) with an `id` attribute.
+Thus, if you use `<h2>`&ndash;`<h6>` tags with a unique `id` attribute to group your content into sections then a sidebar will be generated with links to these anchors.
+If you skip the `id` attribute then no sidebar will show up.

 ### Image resources